resir014/resir014.xyz/src/content/etc.md

 ---
 layout: page
 title: "/etc/ - the land of 'anything goes'"
-lead: "These are some random, maybe dumb things I used to make some time ago.
-I am solely not responsible for what might happen to your sanity after looking through them."
+lead: 'These are some random, maybe dumb things I used to make some time ago.
+I am solely not responsible for what might happen to your sanity after looking through them.'
 ---

 ## 2017